calculuswhiz/calculuswhiz.github.io/gadgets/StringTensionCalculator/src/findings.md

 # **D'Addario String Data Analysis**

-Or: How to find the strings you want for that custom instrument

 # Introduction

 When I started delving into lutherie for unusual lute-type instruments, I ran into a major issue: "How do I even get strings for this?"
 For example, my custom-built octave mandolin has a low-C. I wondered about things like: